Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 ![xinxin_Aug_23_2024 001](https://github.com/user-attachments/assets/13c23064-4cc6-4f6e-bc20-5f449f9de1a8)

-For reference, the publication for LOCATER procedure is: [cite LOCATER]
+For reference, the publication for LOCATER procedure is: [cite LOCATER].
+Please cite this paper if you use LOCATER in your study.

 The GitHub repository for the code of LOCATER's original paper is [refer to Ryan's LOCATEr paper github]